During your Studies

 After consulting with the Coordinator, you will then choose two courses abroad that will constitute your Specialisation Modules.
 The courses offered by our partners cover a broad range of topics, which gives you plenty of choice to tailor your education to your priorities.

-The seven-week internship is another practical component.
+The seven-week internship (minimum) is another practical component.
 You may complete it at any time during your studies.
-We recommend using the semester break for that purpose or completing it as part of your stay abroad.
+We recommend using the semester break for that purpose or completing it as part of your study abroad.